mccoyp/service-fabric-managed-identity-test/README.md

 ```
 curl http://<cluster name>.<cluster location>.cloudapp.azure.com:<port>
 ```
-2. If the application is running successfully, the console output will read `Token request succeeded`.
-The application will otherwise indicate if it wasn't able to access necessary managed identity resources or if the token it received is invalid.
+2. If the application is running successfully, the the page will read `Secret fetching succeeded`.
+The application will otherwise throw an error if it couldn't access your key vault's secret.